What is animal waste?

 Harvesting Health: Manure Gases (National Farm Medicine Center) (PDF — 3.4 MB)

-Managing Livestock, Poultry, and Horse Waste - Contamination of Drinking Water (Environmental Protection Agency) (PDF — 360 KB)
+Managing Livestock, Poultry, and Horse Waste to Prevent Contamination of Drinking Water (Environmental Protection Agency) (PDF — 360 KB)

 Manure Gas Dangers (Farm Safety Association) (PDF — 193 KB)